-Refer to the Scope and Sequence for the theme and grammar topics for the unit.
-Write them on the board, and ask students to copy them.
-Then have students do a brief self-assessment by choosing from the three options:
+Refer to the Scope and Sequence for the theme and grammar topics for each unit.
+Write them on the board and ask students to copy them.
+Then have students do a quick self-assessment by choosing from the three options:

-Self-Assessment, Unit \\\\\ Topics \\\\\
+Self-Assessment, Unit Topics

-- $\Box$ 1.
+- \square 1.
 I know a lot about this and can use it easily. - □ 2.
-I know something about this but need more practice. - $\Box$ 3.
+I know something about this but need more practice. - \square 3.
 I don't know very much about this.